A mutual fund is a pooled investment where money from numerous investors is combined and professionally managed across stocks, bonds, or other assets.

 Example

-That money begins compounding while the athlete is still in school, creating long-term growth before a professional contract ever exists.
+That money begins compounding while the athlete is still in school, creating long-term growth before a professional contract ever exists, if an athlete is drafted/goes pro at all.

-For NIL athletes, mutual funds are often the first real step from earning to investing.
+For NIL athletes, mutual funds, index funds and real estate are often the first step from active earning to active investing.

-Mutual funds play a critical role in converting peak earning years into long-term financial stability that survives retirement.
+Mutual funds play a critical role in converting peak earning years:

 Rather than chasing returns, mutual funds give NFL players a way to lock in discipline while income is high and time horizons are uncertain.